fpdf-easytable/simple_unit_test/README.md

 ckp1,... etc

-	the names of the variables (as meny as your callback needs) that you want to pass to the callback.
+	the names of the variables (as many as your callback needs) that you want to pass to the callback.
 For example if you need to pass the variable $my_variable, you need to pass 'my_variable'.